Grata Account Settings

 Your service level is your goal maximum time that a customer spends in the wait list, during operating hours, before being claimed by an agent.
 Service level is calculated as the percentage of total chats offered that are answered within the goal time you set.

-For example, if your service level is five minutes and your team claimed nine of ten users within that time, your service level for the day is 90%.
+For example, if your service level is thirty seconds and your team claimed nine of ten users within that time, your service level for the day is 90%.
 If you don’t set a service level, the default value in Grata is twenty minutes.
-If the start time of a chat is outside of your operating hours, that chat does not affect your service level.
+Only chats that start during your operating hours affect your service level calculation.

 Set a threshold number of users waiting to chat, at which point Grata will consider your team busy.
 When your team is busy, Grata can automatically override your online greeting message and instead send a busy greeting to help manage your customers’ expectations that they will likely have to wait longer than normal to chat with an agent.
 If you’re using Grata’s web chat plug-in, you can also use the capacity level setting to hide web chat from your site until your team recovers.